Accounting and the late 2000s financial crisis

 Accounting and the late 2000s financial crisis are the accounting methods that contributed to the 2008 financial crisis.
 There were many differing views on which parties were primarily responsible for the crisis.
 These include investment bankers, credit rating agencies, financial statement preparers, the US Federal Reserve, investors, loan originators, auditors, and borrowers among others.
 One of the parties identified was the role that accountants and specific accounting standards played in the crisis.

 The Causes of the Great Recession and "History of Fair Value Issues" provide more details of the specific causes.
 The key accounting issues were fair value accounting and the role of auditors.

 Fair Value Accounting and its Role in the 2008 financial crisis

+The role of fair value accounting in the subprime mortgage crisis of 2008 is controversial.
+Fair value accounting was issued as US accounting standard SFAS 157 in 2006 by the privately run Financial Accounting Standards Board (FASB)—delegated by the SEC with the task of establishing financial reporting standards.
+This required that tradable assets such as mortgage securities be valued according to their current market value rather than their historic cost or some future expected value.
+When the market for such securities became volatile and collapsed, the resulting loss of value had a major financial effect upon the institutions holding them even if they had no immediate plans to sell them.

 Financial Accounting Standard 157

 In 2006 the Financial Accounting Standards (FASB) implemented FAS 157 in order to establish a generally accepted accounting definition of fair value, methods for measuring fair value, and to expand disclosures about fair value measurements in financial statements.
 The statement aimed to increase consistency, comparability and transparency among statements that incorporated fair-value measurements.
 FAS 157 defines a hierarchy of three levels of inputs to obtain the fair value of an asset or liability.

 These levels are classified as Level 1, Level 2 or Level 3.
 These levels differ in that Level 1 inputs have active markets, Level 2 inputs use models for similar assets, and Level 3 inputs are unobservable, relying on model assumptions.
 Since Level 2 and Level 3 inputs do not have active markets with identical assets, the discretion of management is required when determining the fair value of these assets.
 This provides room for managerial manipulation.